BugSplat-Git/bugsplat-node/README.md

 throw new Error("BugSplat!");
 ```

-You can also use bugsplat-js to post errors from non-fatal promise rejections and errors that originate inside of try-catch blocks:
+You can also use bugsplat-node to post errors from non-fatal promise rejections and errors that originate inside of try-catch blocks:
 ```js
 Promise.reject(new Error("BugSplat!")).catch(error => bugsplat.post(error, {}));
 ```